OffensivelyBad/nshape-sets-rn/README.md

 From the project root, run `yarn android:build`.
 The Android App Bundle will be in `android/app/build/outputs/bundle/release/app-release.aab`.

 You can upload this to the [Google Play Console](https://play.google.com/console).

+## FONTS

+Fonts for the buttons and other imagery were created from [Textcraft](https://textcraft.net) using `Minstrel` with a 2 pixel outline.